schmiedc/OrgaMapper/pages/workflow.md

 You can preview each segmentation setting on different images.
 In fact we want to encourage you to do so to find the optimal parameters for the entire dataset.

-*TIPP:* The proposed segmentation is displayed as overlay over the image stack like any other Fiji image.
+*TIPP:* the proposed segmentation is displayed as overlay over the image stack like any other Fiji image.
 So you can use any Fiji tools (zoom, pan, b/c) or can even duplicate or save the image as .tiff stack with the overlay!

 In the following sections we will discuss the different processing options for each task.